-Mark Humphreys, Chief Marketing Officer at Workz talks to well-known telecoms publication on the evolution to the virtual SIM and its benefits.
+Mark Humphreys, Chief Marketing Officer at Workz talks to this telecoms publication on the digitization of the customer experience with the virtual SIM.

 eSIMs are beginning to arrive in Africa and it may not be long before they start to displace traditional plastic SIMs.
 It will probably start on high-end phones and other non-phone devices like tablets and watches but eventually find it’s way into the market right across the price range.